Stage 1 Mesothelioma

 As with other forms of cancer, stage 1 mesothelioma is the least advanced stage and often carries the best prognosis.
 At this stage, the mesothelioma tumors are localized, meaning the cancer hasn’t spread to other parts of the body.

 When caught early, mesothelioma can be treated with a multimodal plan of surgery, chemotherapy, radiation, and immunotherapy.
 Although there is no cure for mesothelioma, doctors can remove the majority of cancerous cells through resection (surgery to remove the tumors), as well as prevent the growth of new ones.
 Life expectancy, when treated, can span from 21–40 months.

 Unfortunately, mesothelioma is rarely diagnosed at stage 1.
 This is mainly due to the fact that symptoms do not present themselves until the disease has already begun to spread throughout the body.
-Even when symptoms are present, they can mimic those of less severe conditions like pneumonia.
-In the rare instances when mesothelioma is diagnosed at stage 1, it is usually by accident when the patient is being examined for another reason.
+Even when symptoms are present, they can mirror those of less severe conditions like pneumonia.
+In the rare instances when mesothelioma is caught early, it is usually by accident when the patient is being examined for another reason.

 Stage 1 Pleural Mesothelioma